vanriken/vanriken.github.io/_posts/2021-02-26-quad-equations.md

 ---
 layout: post
-title: "An intuitive method to solve quadratic equations"
+title: "An alternative method to solve quadratic equations"
 author: 'Alexandros'
-categories: misc
+categories: math
 ---

 {% include mathjax.html %}

-# 1 Introduction
+# Introduction

 A quadratic equation is a polynomial equation of the form